Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 East Asia, Dutch East India Company spread through the Malay Archipelago just like the British East India Company leading to Dutch empire that lasted even after 2nd World War.

-1914 1st World war, most of the muslims were under foreign rule.
+1914 1st World war, most of the Muslims were under foreign rule.

 ### 12. Old and New Ideas